 Matching Funds Verification) for more information.
-If participating in the Optional Innovation Seed Grant, the applicant must submit separate Matching Funds Commitment Letters that specifically annotate that funds are allocated to the Innovation Seed Grant.
+If participating in the Optional Innovation Seed Grant, the applicant must submit separate Matching Funds Commitment Letters that specifically annotate that the funds are allocated to the Innovation Seed Grant.
 The funds are a cash commitment to the seed grant.

-- (j) Letters of Support (e.g., additional resource commitment from partners); - (k) Appendix-Graphics, References, Citations, Negotiated Indirect Cost Rate Agreement (NICRA) if applicable, etc. (Note: material added in this section may not be evaluated as part of the competitive scoring process).
+(j) Letters of Support (e.g., additional resource commitment from partners);

+(k) Appendix-Graphics, References, Citations, Negotiated Indirect Cost Rate Agreement (NICRA) if applicable, organizational documents, self-certifications, etc. (Note: material added in this section may not be evaluated as part of the competitive scoring process).